neelabhro/Data-Telemetry-using-WiFi-based-IoT-Nodes/README.md

 2. Get to the directory where check **check_connection.py** is located, and type in **./check_connection.py**.
    For example, **cd Desktop/Summer\ Communications\ Project\ IP/comm_src/src/comm/src/** and then the above command.
    This would get the system going, and all the processes, as mentioned in the above Pipeline Process, will begin, and in order.
+3. The files and folders that need to be in the same directory are:
+      1. check_connection.py
+      2. nano2_comm.sh
+      3. nanostation2.py
+      4. send_folder
+      5. receive_folder
-3. To kill all the processes, type in **killall -9 rosmaster**
+4. To kill all the processes, type in **killall -9 rosmaster**

-# Login details for the WiFis and the RPis
+# Login details for the WiFis and the RPis & Ubiquiti Domain details

-User: ubnt
-Password: iiitd_ubnt
-Preset IP Address: 192.168.1.158

-Client:
+1. 1.
 User:ubnt
+   2. Password: iiitd_ubnt
+   3. Preset IP Address: 192.168.1.158

+2. 1.
+User:ubnt
-Password: ubnt123
+   2. Password: ubnt123
-IP Address: 192.168.1.160
+   3. IP Address: 192.168.1.160

+3. 1.
 Raspberry Pi:
-user: iiitd
+   2  user: iiitd
-IP Address: 192.168.1.200
+   3. IP Address: 192.168.1.200
-Password: test@123
+   4. Password: test@123

-Access Point 1
+4. Access Point 1:
-WiFi SSID: ubiquiti_IIITD
+   1. WiFi SSID: ubiquiti_IIITD
-Password: ubiquiti_iiitd123
+   2. Password: ubiquiti_iiitd123

-Access Point 2
+5. Access Point 2
-Wifi SSID: ubnt_IIITD
+   1. WiFi SSID: ubnt_IIITD
-Password: ubiquiti_iiitd123
+   2. Password: ubiquiti_iiitd